rsksmart/RSKIPs/IPs/RSKIP_rent2020.md

 # **Research Implementation**
-An [experimental implementation](https://github.com/optimalbrew/rskj/tree/mish) of a node with storage rent has been developed.
+We have developed a [research implementation](https://github.com/rsksmart/rskj/tree/storageRent2020_RSKIP113) of a RSK(J) node with storage rent.

 Example of a CREATE transaction with rent computation using the experimental node (on regtest)
 ```